robtweed/node-mdbm/README.md

          endPoint: '127.0.0.1'
       });

 You must specify a valid M/DB User ID and Secret Key.
-Use the values you put in the MDB.conf file when you initialised M/DB.  (*Normally the endPoint should be 127.0.0.1, but you can access a remote GT.M system from Node.js by specifying its IP Address or Domain Name.
-Note that in order to access a remote GT.M system using node-mdbm you must install M/DB and M/DB:Mumps on the GT.M system*)
+Use the values you put in the MDB.conf file when you initialised M/DB.  (*If you using a self-contained M/DB Appliance-based system, the endPoint should be 127.0.0.1, but you can access a remote GT.M system from Node.js by specifying its IP Address or Domain Name.
+Note that in order to access a remote GT.M system using node-mdbm you must install M/DB, M/DB:Mumps and EWD on the GT.M system*)

 Now you can use any of the node-mdbm APIs.